 Invest any windfall that you may get

 Do not completely spend your annual bonus or any other windfall that you may get.
 Make it a point to invest a significant part of it in equity funds.
 Given that you still have 23 years at hand, compounding can work wonders for you.
 However, do not invest the entire amount at one go.
 Spread it over a period of time.
 That will help you avoid catching a market high.
 The general thumb rule is to spread over half the time it took you to earn that amount.
 For an annual bonus, spreading it over six months is sufficient.

 Take risk in a measured way

-Once you get comfortable with the volatility in multi-cap funds, consider investing a small part of your SIP for retirement in mid- and small-cap funds.
+Once you get comfortable with the volatility in flexi-cap funds, consider investing a small part of your SIP for retirement in mid- and small-cap funds.
 Mid- and smallcap funds can help you earn higher returns over a long period of 15-20 years.
 However, do note that these funds are extremely volatile over the short term and can give you nasty surprises.

 Try to increase income or reduce expenses

 It may be worthwhile to explore how you can increase your income so that you are left with a higher investible surplus.
 Alternatively, check your expenses.
 Are there any expenses that can be curtailed?
 Draw up a strict budget and try to cut discretionary spending.